git-tfs/git-tfs/doc/usecases/migrate_tfs_to_git.md

 Then verify that all is ok and delete the folder `.git/refs/original` ( to delete old branches)

+If you want to keep the old changesets ids in a more human format, you could use instead something like:

+    git filter-branch -f --msg-filter 'sed "s/^git-tfs-id:.*;C\([0-9]*\)$/Changeset:\1/g"' -- --all

 Note: if you do that, you won't be able to fetch tfs changesets any more.
 You should do that if you want to migrate definitively away of TFS!

 ### Add a remote toward git central repository